clemensv/avrotize/README.md

 content from `allOf` expressions is merged into a single record type rather than trying to model the inheritance tree in Avro.

-## Why Avro Schema?
+## Avrotize Schema

-Apache Avro Schema is the "pivot point" for this tool.
-All schemas are converted from and to Avro Schema.
+Avrotize Schema is a schema model that is a full superset of the popular Apache Avrotize Schema model.
+Avrotize Schema is the "pivot point" for this tool.
+All schemas are converted from and to Avrotize Schema.

+Since Avrotize Schema is a superset of Avrotize Schema and uses its extensibility features, every Avrotize Schema is also a valid Avrotize Schema and vice versa.

+Why did we pick Avro Schema as the foundational schema model?

 Avro Schema ...